 These are a few of my favorites.

 Hop On Hop Off Bus: This one is great for both first timers and return visitors.
 These buses will take you on a route around SF and allow you to get on and off at predetermined stops.
-My favorite is City Sightseeing, which offers 32 stops around town.
+My favorite is Big Bus Tours, which offers more than 20 stops around town.
 Learn all about it on their website and save when you book online.

 San Francisco Grand City Tour: Another fun tour around SF is this Grand City Tour.
 It's a 3.5 hour tour that will take you all around the city.
 You will drive through top districts such as Fisherman's Wharf, Chinatown and the Haight-Asbury neighborhood.
 You will also get a chance to see top sights.
 This one makes a few stops where you can get out and photograph the Golden Gate Bridge, Golden Gate Park, and Twin Peaks (weather permitting).
 Get details and check for availability on GetYourGuide.

 Double Decker Night Tour: December is one of the best times to enjoy a night tour around SF.
 Throughout the month, you will get the chance to see our lovely Christmas and holiday lights displays.
 You will also pass by many of our top attractions.
-It also includes two short walking tours, so you can see even more of the beauty around SF.
-Visit the City Sightseeing site for details and ticketing availability.
+Visit the Big Bus Tours site for details and ticketing availability.

 Dates: Several in December